Police force to fly flags at half mast for officer who died saving man’s life | ITV News

 The 46-year-old was taken to Queen’s Medical Centre and died on Tuesday, according to Nottinghamshire Police.

-The force has said that flags across the force will be flown at half-mast as a mark of respect to the “popular colleague”.
+The force said flags across the force will be flown at half-mast as a mark of respect to the “popular colleague”.

 Tributes have been made to Sgt Saville by senior officers at the force as well as his local MP, the policing minister and the Home Secretary.